AdalRodNun/RickAndMortyAndroidApp/README.md

 # About

 An ongoing Rick And Morty Kotlin application that loads information from [The Rick and Morty API](https://rickandmortyapi.com/) to display characters from the serie.
-It has been built with clean architecture, SOLID principles, and MVVM patter to show an approach of some of the best practices in Android Development.
+It has been built with clean architecture, SOLID principles, and MVVM pattern to show an approach of some of the best practices in Android Development.

 **App features:**
 - Local login